jeyabalajis/serverless-workflow-manager/README.md

 }
 ```

+> The retry manager can be implemented for specific micro - services as per the needs.
+The retry manager may also track the number of
+retries done for a task and implement exponential back-off etc.

 ## Workflow events

 The workflow manager listens to a specific queue onto which other components communicate through events, as follows.